charwick/helipad/README.md

 Helipad is an agent-based modeling framework for Python.
 It differs from other frameworks in that it focuses on time series output rather than spatial models.

-Documentation is a work in progress, and can be found at https://helipad.dev
+Documentation and API reference can be found at https://helipad.dev

 ## How to use